dsestero/java/README.markdown

 ##Overview

 This is the java module.
-It allows to install Java OpenJDK and configure the default java alternative.
+It allows to install Java OpenJDK or Oracle JDK and configure the default java alternative.

 ##Module Description

-The module provides classes and defines to install Java OpenJDK and configure the java alternative on Debian and RedHat family distributions.
+The module provides classes and defines to install Java OpenJDK from distribution packages or rather install Oracle JDK.
+Furthermore, it allows to configure the java alternative on Debian and RedHat family distributions.
 It allows to install multiple Java versions on the same node.
 It allows to install java 8 even if it is not in the standard repository in Ubuntu 12.04 and 14.04 via ppa.